 What are Bantam Chickens vs. Standard Size Chickens? – Chickens in a Minute Video

-Many Flock Owners Favor Raising Bantam Chickens for Their Size and EggsPromoted by Fowl Play Products
+Many Flock Owners Favor Raising Bantam Chickens for Their Size and EggsPromoted by Nutrena

 With backyard chickens becoming increasingly popular in smaller urban areas, flock owners have a choice between large fowl and bantams.
 Bantams are often the pick for these settings, but why?
-What’s the difference between a bantam versus a standard size chicken?
+What are bantam chickens, and how big are they compared to a standard size chicken?
 Size is the obvious difference, but there are others to consider.

 Bantams are much easier to handle because of their size and lend themselves to locations where you may not want larger fowl.
 They work well in urban settings with smaller yards because they need less space than standard sized chickens.
 As a rule, you can house 10 bantams in the same space three standard size chickens would occupy.